bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ## Dataset

 - Full 304.2M version (529GB) : `$six_ALL_CCFRWORK/datasets-custom/oscar-en`
 - Tiny 10K version (56M): `$six_ALL_CCFRWORK/datasets-custom/oscar-en-10k`

-We are using english-only OSCAR with full documents (*not* individual sentences).
+We are using English-only subset of OSCAR with full documents (*not* individual sentences).

 We have about 300M records in 1.2TB of jsonl data (about 3/4 of which are smaller than 1K tokens), which amounts to about 280B tokens (estimated at about 4.5chars/word).

+Megatron's preprocessing tool indexes everything and then at training time the Dataloader serves chunks of the desired fixed sequence length (2048 tokens in our case).

 For more information on the pre-processing process and various estimations see: [OSCAR](../../data/oscar/README.md)